prof-tallman/csc228/syllabus.md

 1. Students will understand historic cryptographic algorithms and investigate how the cracking of various ciphers influenced world history.
 They will analyze weaknesses in these early algorithms and apply cryptanalysis software to find the secret messages without access to the encryption key (PLO# 2,3).
 2. Students will study the psychological characteristics of fear to explain how human emotions influence our response to dangerous situations and our ability to distinguish between perception and reality (PLO# 4).
 3. Students will describe the hackers methodology and cyber kill chain so that they can evaluate threats and propose mitigations against them (PLO #2,3,5,6).
+4. Students will comprehend the basic infrastructure and protocols underlying the internet so that they can tell their friends and family how this technology works (PLO #2,5).
-4. Students will apply the shortcomings of early cryptographic algorithms to understand the improvements of modern technologies like digital certificates, certificate authorities, and the TLS/SSL security protocols (PLO #2,3,5,6).
+5. Students will apply the shortcomings of early cryptographic algorithms to understand the improvements of modern technologies like digital certificates, certificate authorities, and the TLS/SSL security protocols (PLO #2,3,5,6).
-5. Students will evaluate current technological risks and assess the effectiveness and cost of countermeasures.
+6. Students will evaluate current technological risks and assess the effectiveness and cost of countermeasures.
 They will analyze the technical security in addition to resulting societal inconvenience (PLO #2,3,4,5).
-4. Students will apply the Biblical ideas of God’s grace, providence, and eternal security to the threats and fears of the information age (PLO# 3,4,5).
+7. Students will apply the Biblical ideas of God’s grace, providence, and eternal security to the threats and fears of the information age (PLO# 3,4,5).

 ## Course Materials